 Childcare operates during most class hours (weekdays 8:00-11:00 and 1:00-4:00), allowing both parents to enroll in a full schedule of classes if they wish.
-When there are academic activities outside of childcare hours (such as the colloquium lecture series), parents are encouraged to work out private arrangements with each other or with resident teens.
+When there are academic activities outside of childcare hours, parents are encouraged to work out private arrangements with each other or with resident teens.

 For current charges, see the information on costs.

 Important informational meeting

 We will have an information/orientation meeting for parents before the childcare program begins, on the Sunday evening before registration day (see dates).
 At that time you can learn about expectations of children living in the residence hall, meet the childcare staff who will be working with your children and fill out necessary paperwork.
 At least one parent from each family that has children living in the residence hall or participating in the childcare program should plan to attend.

 SIL-UND cares deeply about children and wants them to have a positive, warm, and safe experience.
 The emotional climate is family-friendly, with lots of opportunities to develop healthy relationships with adults.
 We are particularly concerned to keep children safe from sexual exploitation, but are concerned about all aspects of child safety.
 In order to promote safety in our environment, we (in cooperation with UND) pre-screen all students and staff, and all SIL participants are required to attend a training session (about 1 hour) at the beginning of the program that focuses on child safety issues in the SIL-UND context and expectations about appropriate behavior with children.
 Childcare workers receive extra screening and training, and are assigned in such a way that children are always supervised by at least two non-related workers.

 Items to bring